Walter-Gaitan/Docker/README.md

 ## Steps

+> you can run the necessary commands by using the script.sh file: `./script.sh`

 1. Create a file and name it Dockerfile in your local directory
 2. Build the image with the following command: